What happens to a pension when someone dies?

 Step 3 – Inform the beneficiaries of any taxes due

-The pension provider will pay the full amount of the inherited pension fund directly to the beneficiaries who are then personally responsible for paying this lifetime allowance excess charge.
+The pension provider will pay the full amount of the inherited pension fund directly to the beneficiaries who are then personally responsible for paying this income tax charge.

 You can find more information on how benefits can be drawn from a pension on our pension page.